esther615kim/nodejs-jest-my-readit/server/docs/APIs.md

 comment_count which is the total count of all the comments with this article_id - you should make use of queries to the database in order to achieve this
 Should accept queries:

-sort_by, which sorts the articles by any valid column (defaults to date) order, which can be set to asc or desc for ascending or descending (defaults to descending) topic, which filters the articles by the topic value specified in the query GET /api/articles/:article_id/comments
+GET /api/articles/:article_id/comments
 Responds with: